betsys-com/betsys-eslint/packages/eslint-config-angular-template/README.md

 }
 ```

-If you'd like to use our full set of rules for Angular, also to check out [Angular](https://github.com/betsys-com/betsys-eslint/tree/main/packages/eslint-config-angular) configuration.
+If you'd like to use our full set of rules for Angular, check out the [Angular](https://github.com/betsys-com/betsys-eslint/tree/main/packages/eslint-config-angular) configuration.
+Also, this configuration uses our [Angular Template Spacing](https://github.com/betsys-com/betsys-eslint/tree/main/packages/eslint-plugin-angular-template-spacing) plugin to make sure your spacing is correct.